allure-framework/allure-csharp/Allure.Net.Commons/README.md

 * StartStep
 * UpdateStep
 * StopStep

-#### Attachment Events
-* AddAttachment - adds attachment to the current lifecycle executable item
-* AddScreenDiff - adds needed artifacts to the test case with given uuid to be used with [screen-diff-plugin](https://github.com/allure-framework/allure2/tree/master/plugins/screen-diff-plugin)

 #### Utility Methods
 * CleanupResultDirectory - can be used in test run setup to clean old result files